Analysis and Post processing

 One interesting point is to investigate the effect the lice skirt has on response of the aquaculture cage and force distribution in the anchor lines.
 In this section we shall present and illustrate the effect lice skirt has.

 Load the AquaSim model Net.amodel.
-This model is identical to LiceSkirt.amodel, only that the load formulation of the lice skirt is changed from Lice skirt to Normal.
+This model is identical to LiceSkirt.amodel, only that the load formulation of the lice skirt is changed from Lice skirt to Regular net.
 This will result in a conventional net that is permeable.

 Select Export and the tab Normal.
 If you compare the two models, you may see that the load conditions are identical.
 With a wave amplitude of 1.4 meters, period 4 seconds and current along x-axis 0.5m/s.